filosganga/libwurfl/README.md

-libWURFL - WURLF Shared Library
+libWURFL - WURFL Shared Library
 ==============================
 It is a very simple C library used to parse the WURFL file and match the HTTP request to obtain the mobile device capabilities.